Steve Reeves

-Stephen Lester Reeves (January 21, 1926 – May 1, 2000) was an American professional bodybuilder, actor, and philanthropist.
-He was famous in the mid-1950s as a movie star in Italian-made sword-and-sandal films, playing the protagonist as muscular characters such as Hercules, Goliath, and Sandokan.
+Stephen Lester Reeves (January 21, 1926 – May 1, 2000) was an American professional bodybuilder and actor.
+He was famous in the mid-1950s as a movie star in Italian-made sword-and-sandal films, playing muscular protagonists such as Hercules, Aeneas, and Sandokan.
 At the peak of his career, he was the highest-paid actor in Europe.
 Though best known for his portrayal of Hercules, he played the character only twice: in Hercules (1958), and in its 1959 sequel Hercules Unchained.
-By 1960, Reeves was ranked as the number-one box-office draw in 25 countries around the world.
+By 1960, Reeves was ranked as the number-one box-office draw in 25 countries.